Resonances in Exotic $^7$He Nucleus within the No-Core Shell Model: Acknowledgements

-{\it Acknowledgements.} This work is supported in part by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No.~2018R1A5A1025563), by the Russian Foundation for Basic Research under Grant No.~20-02-00357, by the Ministry of Science and Higher Education of the Russian Federation under Project No.~0818-2020-0005, by the U.S.\ Department of Energy under Grants No.~DESC00018223 (SciDAC/NUCLEI) and No.~DE-FG02-87ER40371, by the Rare Isotope Science Project of the Institute for Basic Science funded by Ministry of Science and ICT and National Research Foundation of Korea (2013M7A1A1075764).
+This work is supported in part by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No.~2018R1A5A1025563), by the Russian Science Foundation under Grant No.~16-12-10048, by the U.S.\ Department of Energy under Grants No.~DESC00018223 (SciDAC/NUCLEI) and No.~ {DE-FG02-87ER40371}, by the Rare Isotope Science Project of the Institute for Basic Science funded by Ministry of Science and ICT and National Research Foundation of Korea (2013M7A1A1075764).
 Computational resources were provided by the National Energy Research Scientific Computing Center (NERSC), which is supported by the Office of Science of the U.S.\ Department of Energy under Contract No.~DE-AC02-05CH11231, and by the National Supercomputing Center of Korea with supercomputing resources including technical support (KSC-2018-COL-0002).